 Students are automatically considered for all types of financial aid.
 Student Financial Services will determine what aid students are eligible for and award accordingly.
-Regardless of the type of financial aid included in the award package, the total amount of financial aid cannot exceed the student's Cost of Attendance.
+Regardless of the type of financial aid included in the award package, the total amount of financial aid cannot exceed the student's Cost of Attendance (COA).
 Any outside resources (ex: outside scholarships, employer tuition reimbursement, and private/alternative educational loans) that a student receives must be included in the financial aid calculation.

 Up to $20,500 per year (cannot exceed COA)